inno-devops-labs/S25-core-course-labs/app_python/README.md

 ```
 ### How to run

-Use `docker compose up -d` to run the application.
+Use `docker compose up -d` inside the `app_python` directory to run the application.
 Your app will be available at port `8080`.